chingcheng/munch/docs/api.md

 ## Authentication

 ![Login](api/login.png)
-This action logs an existing user into the app.
+This action logs an existing user into the application.
 <br>
 <br>
 Request Body: